Imprint of the seal used by Leigh Fermor. The name and address are handwritten by the writer.

 Paddy and Joan at the house in Kardamyli.
 From Olivia Stewart’s archive

-Leigh Fermor with George Katsimbalis (left) and George Seferis (center), Athens 1951.
+Leigh Fermor with George Katsimbalis (left) and George Seferis (centre), Athens 1951.
 George Katsimbalis Collection, G. Katsimbalis Photographic Archive

 Nikos Hadjikyriakos-Ghika and Patrick Leigh Fermor in Ghika’s studio, Hydra 1955.
-Photograph: Joan Leigh Fermor Benaki Museum / Ghika Gallery, Photographic Archive
+Photograph by Joan Leigh Fermor Benaki Museum / Ghika Gallery, Photographic Archive

 Nikos Hadjikyriakos-Ghika with Joan, Hydra 1955.
 Benaki Museum / Ghika Gallery, Photographic Archive